 - Most cases are resolved within 40-45 days.
 However, some may last for a few months.
 The commercial debt collector may also negotiate a payment plan if required.

-- To protect the business relationship with your debtor, a well-planned diplomatic approach is used.
+- A well-planned diplomatic approach protects the business relationship with your debtor.
 If needed, a well-calculated intensive approach can be used to resolve B2B debts.

-- If the debtor proposes a settlement offer that is lower than the original amount due, it is accepted only after your approval ( also known as Settle-in-Full authorization).
+- If the debtor proposes a settlement offer lower than the original amount due, it is accepted only after your approval ( also known as Settle-in-Full authorization).

 - The collected amount (minus the collection fees) is remitted into your bank account via ACH transfer or by mailing a check.

 Engaging a B2B collection agency avoids the high costs of litigation and costly judgment enforcement.
-Commercial collection agencies use advanced tools to track any significant changes to your debtor’s business credit profile.
-By using their skip tracing tools, debt collectors are able to find alternate addresses and telephone numbers of business owners.
-A commercial collection agency may also be able to find out a recent summary of your debtor’s payment activity with other creditors to help strategize the collection efforts.
+Commercial collection agencies use advanced tools to track significant changes to your debtor’s business credit profile.
+Using their skip tracing tools, debt collectors can find alternate addresses and telephone numbers of business owners.
+A commercial collection agency may also find a recent summary of your debtor’s payment activity with other creditors to help strategize the collection efforts.

 Nearly all good commercial collection agencies are registered with the International Association of Commercial Collectors (IACC).
-Commercial collections are exempted from a 30 day dispute period.
-Longer you wait, quite likely they may have gone out of business by now.
+Commercial collections are exempted from a 30-day dispute period.
+The longer you wait, quite likely they may have gone out of business by now.
 You should provide all the documents regarding the case on the first day.
-There is no federal “Statute of Limitations” law regarding commercial debt, however, most commercial debt collection agencies will hesitate to work on a case that is over 3 or 4 years old.
+There is no federal “Statute of Limitations” law regarding commercial debt.
+However, most commercial debt collection agencies will hesitate to work on a case that is over 3 or 4 years old.
 Commercial collectors are experts in large debt collection claims, serving small businesses to Fortune 500 companies.

 Commercial Collection Agency Fees: